sferik/merb-admin/README.markdown

 ## WARNING

-Merb-admit does not currently implement any authentication!
+MerbAdmin does not currently implement any authentication!
 Do not deploy to production without writing an authentication strategy.

 ## Acknowledgements